-The Wheel of Values reflection exercise presents an opportunity for you to see how you are nourishing your core values.
+The Wheel of Values reflection exercise presents an opportunity for you to see how well you are nourishing your core values.
 You will find that some of your values are feeling fulfilled, and possibly others are feeling depleted.
 This exercise brings awareness to your core value set and helps you to make considered choices as to where to focus your time and energy to create a more fulfilling and successful life.

-- 1. Label the Wheel with your core values, so each value has a segment. - 2.
-Reflect on each core value and ask yourself "How satisfied am I that this value is being met today?" - 3.
-Score yourself from 0 no satisfaction to 10 satisfied. - 4.
-Draw a line across that segment to indicate your score and write the number on the line. - 5.
+- 1. Draw your wheel (circle) and divide the wheel by the number of core values you have. - 2.
+Label each segment with a value. - 3.
+Reflect on each core value and ask yourself "How satisfied am I that this value is being met today?" - 4.
+Score yourself from 0 no satisfaction to 10 satisfied. - 5.
+Draw a line across that segment to indicate your score and write the number on the line. - 6.
 Now go back around the circle and with a different coloured pen draw a second line and number to indicate how satisfied you would like to be with the nourishment of this value.
-What is one thing you could do to increase your level of satisfaction for each value? - 6.
-Identify which of the values you'd like to focus on and take the action you've identified. - 7.
+What is one thing you could do to increase your level of satisfaction for each value? - 7.
+Identify which of the values you'd like to focus on and take the action you've identified. - 8.
 Revisit this exercise every 2-4 weeks as a health-check or use when feeling out of balance.